 Click here to learn about these picks!

-Maxx Chatsko has no position in any of the stocks mentioned.
-The Motley Fool owns shares of and recommends Chuy's Holdings.
-The Motley Fool has the following options: short January 2018 $25 calls on Chuy's Holdings.
-The Motley Fool has a disclosure policy.
+Daniel Miller has no position in any of the stocks mentioned.
+Jeremy Bowman owns shares of Uxin Ltd. Jordan Wathen has no position in any of the stocks mentioned.
+The Motley Fool owns shares of and recommends Etsy.
+The Motley Fool recommends Criteo, eBay, and Uxin Ltd. The Motley Fool has a disclosure policy.